AliMuhammadOfficial/hello-world/README.md

 # hello-world
-this is simple hello world repository and it's my first repository also and.
+this is simple hello world repository and it's my first repository also.